ripienaar/free-for-dev/README.md

   * [meet.jit.si](https://meet.jit.si/) — One click video conversations, screen sharing, for free
   * [Microsoft Teams](https://products.office.com/microsoft-teams/free) — Microsoft Teams is a chat-based digital hub that brings conversations, content, and apps together in one place all from a single experience.
 Free for up to 500k users.
   * [Miro](https://miro.com/) - Scalable, secure, cross-device and enterprise-ready team collaboration whiteboard for distributed teams.
 With freemium plan.
+  * [nootiz](https:www.nootiz.com/) - The go-to tool for gathering and managing visual feedback on any website
   * [Notion](https://www.notion.so/) - Notion is a note-taking and collaboration application with markdown support that also integrates tasks, wikis, and databases.
 The company describes the app as an all-in-one workspace for note-taking, project management and task management.
 In addition to cross-platform apps, it can be accessed via most web browsers.
   * [Nuclino](https://www.nuclino.com) - A lightweight and collaborative wiki for all your team's knowledge, docs, and notes.
 Free plan with all essential features, up to 50 items, 5GB total storage.
   * [PageShare.dev](https://www.pageshare.dev) - Adds visual reviews capabilities into GitHub Pull Requests with no need to deploy websites.
 Free for up to 10 pages each month and 100MB of storage in total.